haskell/vector/benchmarks/README.md

 * Run the benchmarks using the static seed for a first approximation.
 * Verify the results by running the benchmark with different seeds.

-Seeds can be given by using `--seed 42`
+Seeds can be changed in `Main.useSeed`.